Our fighting extinction goal

 Simple choices can make a real difference on a big scale.
 Everyone can do their part to fight extinction and save the environment

 Research plays a big part in helping us fight extinction.
-Zoos Victoria is involved in 54 research projects focusing on:
+Zoos Victoria is currently involved in over 40 research projects focusing on: